laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 Time to finish up the last two RESTful views we need on our application.

-1. Add `patch` and `delete` functions to your `BookDetailView` class view
+1. Add `put` and `delete` functions to your `BookDetailView` class view
 2. For each, locate the desired book using the `pk` (primary key)
-3. For `patch`, research how to use our serializer for updating data
+3. For `put`, research how to use our serializer for updating data
 4. For `delete`, research how to delete a resource with Django
 5. Return responses with either errors or successful HTTP statuses for each